Substance Abuse or Chemical Dependence

 - Counseling for both you and any family affected

-What are the complications of substance abuse or dependence?
+What are possible complications of substance abuse or dependence?

 Complications of drug abuse or dependence vary depending of the drug or substance being used.
 They may include: